Self-hosting Dub.co

 In your Vercel account, create a new project.
 Then, select your GitHub repository and click Import.

-• Remove the PROJECT_ID_VERCEL environment variable for now since we will only get the project ID after deploying the project.
+environment variable for now since we will only get the project ID after deploying the project. - Replace the

-• Replace the NEXTAUTH_URL environment variable with the app domain that you will be using (e.g. https://app.acme.com).
+environment variable with the app domain that you will be using (e.g.https://app.acme.com

 Click on Deploy to deploy your project.